 Many designs are unusual sizes and have numerous colors so the price varies depending on a particular design.

-UHQT has been fortunate to partner with Blue Ridge Electric Co-op for installation of many quilts in the area.
-Blue Ridge has a bucket truck they will send out if the building is too high to reach from a ladder.
+For many years, UHQT was fortunate to partner with Blue Ridge Electric Co-op for installation of quilts in the area.
+Blue Ridge had a bucket truck they would send out if the building was too high to reach from a ladder.
 This is no longer a service Blue Ridge provides.

 A requirement of UHQT is that there must be an existing fabric quilt in order for a block to be replicated into a display panel.